rjb1116/crash_net/README.md

 Predict traffic accidents from an image of the road network

 ## Quick Summary
-This is the initial commit, mainly focused on data processing, of a crashNET neural network I'm building to predict traffic accident hotspots from images of road networks.
+This is the initial commit of my convolutional neural network built using keras.

-The python file data_process.py that's in the repo will generate the input image and output matrix I'm planning to use to train my CNN.
+The python file data_process.py will generate the input image and output matrix that train.py will use to train.

 A long writeup of this proposed project can be found here: (https://www.reubenbritto.com/tdi-proposal)